Ezinnem/Eshop/README.md

 ## Features

 1. User can view the products as well as their prices.
-2. User can rate items.
+2. User can add products to Cart.
-3. User can register/sign up.
+3. User can rate items.
-4. User can sign-in/ log in.
+4. User can register/sign up.
-5. Admin user can add product.
+5. User can sign-in/ log in.
-6. User can add products to Cart
+6. Admin user can add product.